DalbergDataInsights/spph-email-report/README.md

 export PASSWORD=xxxx
 ```

-Use your account name and a password.
+Use your account name and password.
 Note!
 That if the new account is not outlook account, change the SMTP accordingly.
-Example: smtp-mail.outlook.com -> smtp.gmail.com for a gmail account.
+Example: smtp-mail.outlook.com -> smtp.gmail.com for the gmail account.

 ### HOW TO CHOOSE THE DATE <a name="third"></a>